jspotten/cs324-labs/12-lab-proxy-iomultiplex/README.md

 # Overview

-In this lab, you will be implementing an HTTP proxy server that handles concurrent requests.
-However, unlike the proxy server implemented in the [HTTP Proxy with Threadpool Lab](../10-lab-proxy-threadpool), the proxy server you produce will achieve concurrency using I/O multiplexing.
+In this lab, you will be implementing an HTTP proxy that handles concurrent requests.
+However, unlike the HTTP proxy implemented in the [HTTP Proxy with Threadpool Lab](../10-lab-proxy-threadpool), the HTTP proxy you produce will achieve concurrency using I/O multiplexing.
-Your server will not spawn any additional threads or processes (i.e., it will be single-threaded), and all sockets will be set to non-blocking.
+Your server will not spawn any additional threads or processes (i.e., it will be single-threaded), and all sockets will be set to nonblocking.
 While your server will not take advantage of multiprocessing, it will be more efficient by holding the processor longer because it is not blocking (and thus sleeping) on I/O.  This model is also referred to as an example of *event-based* programming,